remusao/remusao.github.io/posts/2016-02-23-whats-in-a-parser-combinator.md

 2. How to make parsers *compose*.
 3. How to use *do notation* to implement more complex parsers.

 One of the interesting facts about writing your own parser combinators library, is that you will learn (or consolidate) other knowledges in the process, like: *Functors*, *Applicatives* and, of course, *Monads*, and more generaly, how to *design DSL in Haskell*.
 I already knew about this concepts (at least, that's what I thought...), but knowing what something is from a high level of abstraction, *is not the same as knowing how to implement it on a concrete type* (like a Parser)!

 ### So what's a parser?

 We can view a *Parser* as *something* that consumes some input, and outputs a structured representation of what was consumed.
 For the sake of simplicity, we'll only consume strings (Haskell type `String`).
 So that would be something like:

 ```haskell
 type Parser a = String -> a
 ```

 Here `a` represents the type of what is *built* from the stream of characters (`String`).
 This could be a syntactic tree, or a list of numbers, or anything else.
 For example a parser that is able to recognize a string like `"[1, 2, 3, 4]"` could have the type: `Parser [Int]` (expended to `String -> [Int]`), which means it takes a `String` and output a `list` of integers.

 But we're missing two important properties of a *Parser*:

 1. It can **fail to parse** something.
 2. It can **partially consume** its input.

 To take into account the first point, we could return `Maybe a` instead of `a` (resulting in `Nothing` in case of failure).
 Note that we could also use a richer type like `Either` to handle parsing errors.
 And for the second point, we can return a tuple of a `a` and a `String`, which represents the part of the string that wasn't consumed by the parser.
 The type would then become:

 ```haskell
 data Parser a = Parser { runParser :: String -> Maybe (a, String) }
 ```

 As an example of a parser that would fail, if you take our previous *parser* that is able to handle a list of integers, if you give it the string `"[1 ,2"`, it will fail, and return `Nothing`.

-Similarely, if we feed the *parser* with `"[1, 2, 3, 4]toto"`, it will consume the part of the string that represents the list of integers, and leave `"toto"` as a remaining input.
+Similarly, if we feed the *parser* with `"[1, 2, 3, 4]toto"`, it will
+consume the part of the string that represents the list of integers, and leave `"toto"` as a remaining input.
 Thus the result would be: `Just ([1, 2, 3, 4], "toto")`.

 Let's implement some very basic parsers: